BREWSTER, Wash. — It was a question David McLay Kidd was ready, maybe even eager, to answer.

 I played the back nine first, made par on the par-3 10th, and went on to a decent round for me.
 A big part of it was I got a chance to talk to the designer – and I was smart enough to listen.

 On the par-5 13th, I hit into a fairway bunker with a deep front lip.
 I got out, but barely – on most other courses, I would have stopped cold in heavy grass rimming the sand.
-The guy said he’d built some luck into the golf course, and here, I had to tip my hat: the ball I dribbled out of the bunker didn’t stop rolling until it was on the green, 100 feet away … thanks, Kidd.
+The guy said he’d built some luck into the golf course, and here, I had to tip my hat: the ball I dribbled out of the bunker didn’t stop rolling until it was on the green, damn near a hundred yards away … thanks, Kidd.